GabrielHoy/GPGMP/README.md

 This is a library built ontop of the GNU MP library, intended to enable mass-parallelized GPU computation of arbitrary precision numbers.

-I will write a better README if and when I flesh out this library to a point where I feel comfortable publishing it as "production usable" code...
+I will write a better README(and docs) if and when I flesh out this library to a point where I feel comfortable publishing it as "production usable" code...

 ```
 The GPGMP Library is free software; you can redistribute it and/or modify